seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Under your testy humour?
 By the gods
 You shall digest the venom of your spleen,
 Though it do split you; for, from this day forth,
-I’ll use you for my mirth, yea, for my laughter,
+I'll use you for my mirth, yea, for my laughter,
 When you are waspish.

 **CASSIUS**